igrishaev/pg2/docs/row-map.md

 ~~~

 This feature brings two positive points.
 First, you don't spend time on parsing
 rows when receiving data from a server.
-Thus, the throughput is faster, and the
+The throughput is faster, and the
 connection is now busy for less time.
 You borrow a connection, get the data
 without parsing and let other threads use it again.

-Second, we often select more fields that is actually needed.
-For example,
+Second, we often select more fields that we actually need.
+For example, querying
-passing `select * from table` with 20 fields while only two of three columns are
+`select *` from a table with 20 fields while only two of three of them are
-actually needed.
-With laziness, all 20 fields stay unparsed until you forcibly
+needed.
+With laziness, all 20 fields stay unparsed until you forcibly trigger
-trigger evaluation.
+evaluation.

-The `RowMap` class stays itself only while you're reading its keys.
-If you
+The `RowMap` class stays itself only while you're reading.
+If you `assoc` or
-`assoc` or `dissoc` a key, it gets transformed into a Clojure map.
-Thus, adding
+`dissoc` a key, it gets transformed into an ordinary Clojure map.
+Adding or
-or removing a key triggers a process of parsing all keys and making a fresh
+removing a key triggers a process of parsing all keys and making a Clojure map:
-Clojure map:

 ~~~clojure
 (-> rows first type)